-It is normally in a broadband provider’s best interests to fix your problem quickly – it may be due to a problem with their infrastructure.
-You shouldn’t have to pay for problems that are caused by your provider’s infrastructure (see section on BT’s charges, below).
+It is normally in a broadband provider’s best interests to fix your problem quickly.
+It may be due to a problem with their infrastructure.
+You shouldn’t have to pay for problems caused by your provider’s infrastructure.

 Does my broadband provider have to reply to my complaint?

 Yes!
 When you sign up to a broadband service, you effectively enter into a contract with your provider.
 This means that they have to do their best to honour the terms of the contract.
-If you find that they’re not doing this (after you’ve given them every chance to fix the problem and you’ve acquired a “deadlock letter”), you should consider contacting an ADR (as mentioned above).
-These are independent organisations trusted to resolve problems that can’t be fixed via normal channels.
+If you find that they’re not doing this (after you’ve given them every chance to fix the problem), you should consider contacting an ADR.
+These independent organisations resolve problems that can’t be fixed via normal channels.

 If an engineer causes damage to your property, you should raise your concern with the engineer.
 Contact your broadband supplier and alert them to this also.
 It would be advisable to take photographs to use as evidence, in case of a dispute.
 If you are a tenant, you should contact your landlord to let them know of the situation.
 Your broadband supplier should arrange an inspection at a time that suits you both, and make or pay for any necessary repairs.